 - Figure out the nuts and bolts of your digital marketing strategy.

-- Map it all out.
+- Map it all out into a marketing plan template.

 Do that — while looking to the above examples as inspiration — and you’ll be that much closer to acing your digital marketing efforts.